-The CLT has prepared a basic Canvas template you can add to your course(s) to help you set up discussions, assignments, and content for remote learning.
-Presently we have a first-level template, with plans to add a more robust second-level template soon.
-You can view the template here:
+The CLT has prepared basic Canvas templates you can add to your course(s) to help you set up discussions, assignments, and content for a robust Canvas experience.

-This guide will help you decide whether to use the template, and provides instructions on how to import it into your Canvas course.
+This guide will help you decide whether to use the templates, and provides instructions on how to import them into your Canvas course.

 Advanced users can also include additional items like reading quizzes to the modules if desired.

 Unlike the course shells you receive every semester, the template will not automatically appear in your course.
 You can preview and import it from the home page of the course, using the yellow “Import Course Template” button in the right sidebar.
 (Note: this button is only visible on the course home page.)

 When you click the button, you will receive a list of available templates, which you can preview and import.

 - Look at the preview carefully to make sure you are selecting the right template